 Back in September this year, Apple launched the all-new iPhone 14 series, consisting of the base iPhone 14, the new iPhone 14 Plus (which is in replacement of the mini iPhones we had until this year up to the iPhone 13 mini), the iPhone 14 Pro, and the iPhone 14 Pro Max.

-After two months after the launch, some users complain about abnormal battery drainage issues on iPhone 14 series.
-In this post, we will suggest ways in which you could fix this problem if you are facing it too.
+Two months after the launch, some users complained about abnormal battery drainage issues on the iPhone 14 series.
+In this post, we will suggest ways in which you could fix this problem if you are facing it, too.

 Users complain regarding the battery drain: